7th Air Division

-The 7th Air Division (7 AD) served the United States Air Force with distinction from early 1944 through early 1992, earning an outstanding unit decoration and a service streamer along the way.
+The 7th Air Division served the United States Air Force between early 1944 and early 1992, earning an Air Force Outstanding Unit Award and a service streamer along the way.

 History

 Hawaii

 As the 7th Fighter Wing, the division provided air defense of the Hawaiian Islands from 21 April 1944, assigned to VII Fighter Command, and then Army Air Forces, Pacific Ocean Areas.
 15th Fighter Group and 21st Fighter Group came under the command of the wing at different times in 1944.

 On 15 December 1947 the wing was redesignated the 7 Air Division, but then inactivated on 1 May 1948.
 It was organized again on the same day, but then discontinued on 3 September 1948.

 Strategic Air Command rotation to England

 Strategic Air Command (SAC) formed two air divisions in early 1951.
 The 7th Air Division was formed for its bases in England, while the 5th Air Division was and activated at Offutt Air Force Base, Nebraska, where Maj Gen Archie J. Old, Jr. formed its cadre before it moved overseas to control SAC units in Morocco.
 The 7th, led by Brig Gen Paul T. Cullen, was the first to deploy, leaving for England in March, but the Douglas C-124 Globemaster II aircraft carrying General Cullen and his staff ditched in the Atlantic, leaving no survivors.
 General Old hastily flew to England, where he took command of the 7th Division until Maj Gen John P. McConnell could arrive.
 Once a new commander was appointed in May, General Old and his staff left for Morocco.

 The division controlled deployed bombardment and reconnaissance forces between 1951 and 1965.
 During the 1950s, SAC's presence in England grew, with nine bases being constructed for the use of SAC bombers, and another six throughout the United Kingdom for support of SAC activities.
 In 1953, shortly after the death of Stalin, the first Boeing B-47 Stratojets, from the 306th Bombardment Wing, arrived in England for 90 days duty, beginning what would be known as Reflex operations in the United Kingdom.

 On 26 July 1956, a Boeing B-47 Stratojet under the division's operational control was practicing touch-and-go landings at RAF Lakenheath crashed into a nuclear weapons storage facility causing damage to several weapons stored at the site.